nodecopter/summerofdrones.com/pages/sponsor.md

 event will take place every Saturday in North America and Europe each.
 This should allow for over 1500 developers to attend.

+The summer of drones is unique event, unlike anything before it, and whether your goal is brand exposure, recruiting, or something else, we have a sponsorship opportunity for you.

 ## About

 On October 5th, 2012 [we](http://nodecopter.com/core) organized an event in